maniospas/Blombly/docs/advanced/try.md

 the result anywhere.

 !!! tip
     Think of `do` as a function call that affects the scope.
+It further synchronizes all concurrency when entered and exited, which is handy for forcing sequential function calls.

 For example, let the interception mechanism interrupt control flow like this `sgn = do if(x>=0) return 1 else return -1;`.
 A similar syntax breaks away from loops below.
 Contrary to errors,